Students • Financial Aid • Keeping Your Aid

 If you receive federal financial aid and you receive all "F", withdrawn (after the add/drop period) or stop attending all of your classes, a portion of your aid may be reversed and you will be immediately placed on financial aid suspension.

 Students who fail to maintain satisfactory academic progress may appeal the suspension of federal financial aid by filling out a Student Suspension Review Request if they think they have extenuating circumstances.
 These circumstances must be documented and submitted with the appeal, which will be reviewed along with academic transcripts by the Financial Aid Appeals Committee.
-To submit an appeal, please complete the Student Suspension Review Request.
-Appeals are due by the first Friday of each month.
+To submit an appeal, please complete the Suspension Appeal Form.
+View the full SAP policy here.